green-coding-solutions/green-metrics-tool/Docker/README.md

 ## Setup

-- Please consider chaning the password in the `compose.yml` file for the database.
-This is just a simple one for development setup
+- Open the `compose.yml.example` change the default password and save the file as `compose.yml`
 - Build and run with `docker compose up`
 - The compose file uses volumes to persist the state of the database even between rebuilds.
 If you want a fresh start use: `docker compose down -v && docker compose up`
 - To start in detached mode just use `docker compose -d`